prody/ProDy/doc/plugins/index.rst

 NMWiz
 -------------------------------------------------------------------------------

-This interface is generated for all datasets loaded into NMWiz.
+Below interface is generated for all datasets loaded into NMWiz.
 These interfaces are independent of each other, hence allows comparative analysis of distinct data sets.